 - 1 tsp nutmeg

 - 1/2 tsp each salt and pepper (or to taste)

-- 3 cups cornbread stuffing mix (or just more stove-top stuffing if you can’t find cornbread)
+- 3 cups (1 box) cornbread stuffing mix (or just more stove-top stuffing/cubed stuffing bread if you can’t find cornbread)

 - 2 large eggs, beaten to blend

-Add sausage back into the mixture.
-Add apple cider, broth, nutmeg, 1/3 cup butter, salt and pepper.
+Add in the apple cider, broth, nutmeg, 1/3 cup butter, salt and pepper.
 Heat through, about 3 minutes.

-In a large slow cooker (ours was 6-quart), combine the two stuffing mixes.
-Pour apple and sausage mixture over stuffing and stir gently to moisten.
+Discard bay leaves.
+Carefully pour the apple and sausage mixture over the stuffing and stir gently to moisten.
 Mix eggs in well.

 Cook on low for about 4-5 hours.
-[Stir a few times.
-I didn’t, and some of the bread pieces were very soft and moist and others were still quite crisp.]
+Stir a few times to ensure even cooking (I didn’t stir the first year I made this, and some of the bread pieces were very soft and others were crisp).